Vanand05/Gen-AI/README.md

-# Gen-AI: Multimodal E-commerce Chatbot
+# Gen-AI: Multimodal E-commerce Chatbot Final Project

 This project aims to build a **multimodal conversational AI chatbot** for e-commerce platforms that can answer customer queries using both **text and images**.